 Is an Untreated UTI Dangerous?

-An untreated UTI is potentially dangerous.
+An untreated UTI can be dangerous.
 Bacteria can spread throughout the body and become life-threatening.
 Further infections can also develop in the urinary tract, causing significant discomfort and kidney damage.

 In modern societies, there is no reason to leave a UTI untreated.
 Doctors can recognize symptoms quickly and prescribe the medications you need immediately.